-If you want your Common App to stand out from the crowd, your short activity descriptions must reflect the same thought and care you give to your personal essay.
+What this means for you is that for your Common App to stand out from the crowd, your super-short activity descriptions must reflect the same thought and care you give to your personal essay.

 When you open the Common App activities tab, you’ll find this note: